pojntfx/pojde/README.md

 ## Usage

-pojde Next Generation is supports running many isolated instances on host, where the host can either be your local machine, a Raspberry Pi or a cloud server.
+pojde Next Generation is supports running many isolated instances on host, where the host can be your local machine, a cloud server or even a Raspberry Pi.
 Before you continue to the next step, please [install Docker](https://docs.docker.com/get-docker/) on the host that you wish to run the instance on.

 To create your first instance, use `pojdectl-ng apply`: